An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 \subsection{Long term fate of the flow}

 $ $

-In this section we wish to apply some deep results of White, mainly from \cite{W}.
-To do so we make some preliminary remarks for $M_t = \partial K_t$ (where $K$ is from the statement of Theorem \ref{LSF})) to show we may indeed apply them. $ $

-Recall the Brakke regularity theorem, which roughly says that if in a spacetime neighborhood of a point the Gaussian densities of a Brakke flow are close to one the flow is smooth with bounded curvature.
-White in \cite{W1} showed this was also true in many circumstances for Brakke flows with a forcing term and in particular, the construction above gives that White's Brakke regularity theorem (see White \cite{W1}, sections 4 and 7 apply) apply to $M_t$, where the parameters at a point in the statement of Brakke regularity theorem depend on distance to origin. $ $
+In this section we wish to show we may apply some deep results of White to the flow, mainly from \cite{W}.
+As above, we denote by $K_t$ the associated motion of the domain $M$ flows into, so that $M_t = \partial K_t$.
+Recall now the Brakke regularity theorem, which roughly says that if in a spacetime neighborhood of a point the Gaussian densities of a Brakke flow are close to one the flow is smooth with bounded curvature.
+White in \cite{W1} showed this was also true in many circumstances for Brakke flows with a forcing term.
+In particular, the construction above, since the flow is a limit of ``nearly vertical'' smooth flows in a neighborhood of $x_{n+2} = x_4 = 0$ over any compact domain, gives that White's Brakke regularity theorem applies to $M_t$ where the parameters at a point in the statement of Brakke regularity theorem depend on distance to origin -- in particular, see White \cite{W1}, sections 4 and 7. $ $

 A shrinker mean convex/inward RMCF level set flow gives a mean convex foliation in the Gaussian metric by \ref{Hrelation} so, amongst other results of White's work holding for our flow, therefore satisfies the one sided minimization property of White with respect to the Gaussian area.
-This gives the results of section 3 of \cite{W} hold (of course, with minor modifications of the statements to reflect we are working in the RMCF).
+This gives the results of section 3 of \cite{W} hold -- of course, with minor modifications of the statements to reflect we are working in the RMCF.
 Also since the flow is shrinker mean convex, blowups at any point will be mean convex in the traditional sense. $ $

-Since $M_t$ is the RMCF level set flow as discussed in the previous section, $K_t$ is a nested weak set flow so the expanding hole theorem and the rest of section 4 of \cite{W} holds. $ $
+Since $M_t$ is the RMCF level set flow as discussed in the previous section, $K_t$ is a nested weak set flow so the expanding hole theorem and the rest of section 4 of \cite{W} holds.
 Sections 5,6,7 of \cite{W} hold because the flow is shrinker mean convex, corresponds to a Brakke flow, and satisfies one sided minimization as discussed above. $ $

-As a consequence of the above sections White's sheeting theorem in section 8 of \cite{W} holds to see that near any multiplicity 2 tangent plane, the flow can be written as the union of two graphs.
-In particular, by dimension reduction static and quasistatic limit flows are smooth (since we are considering flows in dimension less than 7). $ $